 Strabismus can lead to blurred vision or double vision.
-In children it can affect the long term development of vision in the affected eye.
+In children, it can affect the long term development of vision in the affected eye.
 There are many causes of strabismus.
 In most cases, there are problems with the muscles or nerves around the eye.

 Doctors can use botulinum toxin to stop individual muscles around the eye working for a while.
 This may help the eyes become more aligned and may lead to less blurred or double vision.
 One problem with using botulinum toxin is that it can result in a droopy eyelid (ptosis).

-What are the main results of the review?
+What are the limitations of the evidence?

-How up-to-date is this review?
+How up to date is this review?

-The Cochrane researchers searched for studies that had been published up to 11 July 2016.
+The Cochrane researchers searched for studies that had been published up to 6 July 2022.

 The use of botulinum toxin as an investigative and treatment modality for strabismus is well reported in the medical literature.
-However, it is unclear how effective it is in comparison to other treatment options for strabismus.
+However, it is unclear how effective it is in comparison with other treatment options for strabismus.

 The primary objective was to examine the efficacy of botulinum toxin therapy in the treatment of strabismus compared with alternative conservative or surgical treatment options.
 This review sought to ascertain those types of strabismus that particularly benefit from the use of botulinum toxin as a treatment option (such as small angle strabismus or strabismus with binocular potential, i.e. the potential to use both eyes together as a pair).
 The secondary objectives were to investigate the dose effect and complication rates associated with botulinum toxin.